oo7ph/Trello-Clone/README.md

 # Trello.com Board Clone

 ## What does it do?
-By one click of the button you can
+With the click of a button

 * Copy Board
 	* Prefrences